AeternityEkiti/AeternityChatContract/ChatContract.md

     Map.lookup_default(Call.caller,state.usersProfile,{name="",discipline="",status="",dpUrl=""})

 ```
 Next, lets create a function that will allow a user to send a friend request to another user using his address, this function will take in the other users address, and store it in the field of the present users friend Requests  Map which is in the state.
+This function will also reply on two helper functions, `modifyFriendsRequest` and `onlyOneFriendRequest`, `onlyOneFriendRequest` is called when the other users list of friend requests is empty and `modifyFriendsRequest` is called when the user already has a list of friend requests

 ```Sophia
  stateful entrypoint sendFriendRequest(friendsAddress':address)=